Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: A description of the structure monoid and right Noetherian structure algebras

 For the second part, we note that $(dw_Y,\id)\circ M_{YY}=\bigcup_lS_{Y,l}$ is right cancellative if and only if there only is one index $l$.
 The claim now follows from the previous comments and the fact that the group of quotients of the cancellative component containing $m_Y$ is obtained by inverting $m_Y$. \end{proof} \end{lem}

 It is easy to give examples of finite left non-degenerate solutions $(X,r)$ of the Yang--Baxter equation for which not all $(dw_Y,\id)\circ M_{YY}$ are cancellative.

 \begin{ex} Assume $(X,r)$ is a finite left non-degenerate idempotent solution of the Yang--Baxter equation with $|X|>1$.
 Then in $A=A(X,r)$ one has $a+b=b+b$ for all $a,b\in A$ of equal length.
 Hence any element of length at least two is left divisible by all elements of $X$.
-So
+So, This semigroup clearly is not right cancellative. \end{ex}